twpayne/go-mbtiles/README.md

   `InsertTile` or `BulkInsertTile`.
 The spec requires tiles to be compressed with gzip.
 How the caller implements the compression is outside the scope of this package.
+* For the `json` key in the metadata table, helper types are provided in this package as `mbtiles.MetadataJson`.
+This type can be marshaled to a string and inserted into the metadata table for spec compliance for vector MBTiles files.
 * go-mbtiles will invert the Y coordinate to TMS to be compliant with the mbtiles spec.
 * go-mbtiles will create a metadata table if it doesn't exist, the first time